vmkteam/mfd-generator/README.md

 **xml**
 - `-o --output` renamed to `-m --mfd`
 - `-p --pkgs`  renamed to `-n --namespaces`
+- added `-p --print` flag to print value for `namespaces` flag based on current project. flag was moved from `model` generator

 **xml-vt**
 - generator command renamed from `xml vt` to `xml-vt`